 Prime Minister Announces Review of the Tier 1 Investor Visa Category

 On the afternoon of 19 March 2018, the House of Commons debated the laundering of dirty money in the UK, in the context of amendments to the Sanctions and Anti-Money Laundering Bill, a British counterpart to the USA Magnitsky Act.
 This followed the recent poisoning of Sergei Skripal, and his daughter, in Salisbury.
-During the debate, the Tier 1 Investor route came under heavy fire.
+During the debate, the Tier 1 Investor visa route came under heavy fire, ultimately prompting a review of the Tier 1 investor visa.

 Ben Wallace MP, Minister for Security and Economic Crime, was asked, “What steps will the Minister take to enable us to understand where the £2 million-plus comes from, so that we can be assured it is not dirty money and that these are not unsavoury individuals?”
 The response included a variety of measures which boiled down to better due diligence and tackling transnational criminals through a more co-ordinated Government response; CIFAS and Government registers, such as the police national computer, were also mentioned.
 Importantly, in response to sweeping generalisations regarding Russian investors, Ben Wallace MP noted that the government must recognise the rule of law and cannot target individuals without evidence.